jaytimm/PresElectionResults/all-the-newness.md

 text11513
 </td>
 <td style="text-align:left;">
-… to conciliate the Affections and Esteem for the National or \|\|
+… before named may be continued after the Organization of the \|\|
-Federal Government \|\| .
-We therefore , take the Liberty of recommending to …
+Federal Government \|\| within this State in the Offices which they now respectively …
 </td>
 </tr>
 <tr>
 <td style="text-align:left;">
-text1317
+text10560
 </td>
 <td style="text-align:left;">
-… that there was of their committing the Consideration of the \|\|
-Federal Government \|\| to the People in the way prescribed by The Grand …
+… office I am desirous of continuing in it under the \|\| federal Government \|\| , wishing for the Satisfaction of contributing my part of …
 </td>
 </tr>
 </tbody>